These two pieces are excerpted from Cultural Maturity: A Guidebook for the Future:

 Values and Economics:

-Once we step beyond Cultural Maturity’s threshold, in an important sense every question becomes a moral/ethical question.
+While having a business Idea and setting it up with the assistance of a business plan expert is easy, but once we step beyond Cultural Maturity’s threshold, in an important sense every question of business becomes a moral/ethical question.
 More commonly, we’ve divided concerns into those that are moral and those that are not.
 With our Modern Age, we’ve done so in a particularly explicit way.
 We’ve come to view the products of whole cultural domains as “value free”—as good in and of themselves.

 Science/technology and economics/business represent the two realms that in modern times we have most often seen as value-free.
 In fact, neither of these spheres has ever really been value-free.
 But while we have operated within the context of Modern Age values and beliefs, the fact that we’ve often acted as though they have been has rarely gotten us into great trouble.
 “The more scientific and technological advancement the better” and “the more economic benefit the better” have worked as acceptable rules of thumb.
 But today things aren’t quite so simple—and in the future they will be even less so.[I did science first.]
 The other realm that we’ve commonly given value-free status to is the world of money—whether it manifests more abstractly in the ideas of economics or takes applied expression in the interactions of business.
 We use the familiar phrase “it’s just business” to affirm this value-free status.
 In fact, the economic sphere, just by what it is, could not be more value-laden.
 But because money represents an ultimate material abstraction, it is not surprising that we might in modern times confuse it with truth.
 Like science, this is a crayon we have in recent times mythologized and given special importance.
 Indeed, today it has come to trump science in its assumed last-word significance—at least functionally (money increasingly defines what science gets done), if not always in our conscious beliefs.
 If there is one aspect of our human complexity that in our time we have made our God, this is it.